 Maria is a Co-Investigator on the UK Energy Research Centre funded project 'Financing community energy: lessons learned and future innovations to deliver a low-carbon future', leading the work on innovative business models for community energy.
 She is the University of Manchester Principal Investigator on the Department for Business, Energy and Industrial Strategy-funded project on limiting climate change to 1.5-2°C, including through the use of circular economy in industry.

 Together with a colleague from the School of Computer Science, Maria is a PI on the SMART@Manchester project funded by the University of Manchester Research Institute, focusing on the use of social media analytics in the energy industry.
-She also led an Economic and Social Research Council Nexus grant exploring how energy, food and water are connected in the UK policy-development process.
+She also led an Economic and Social Research Council (ESRC) Nexus grant exploring how energy, food and water are connected in the UK policy-development process.
 She has worked on a range of other funded projects including: the EPSRC's Shipping in Changing Climates project; the 'Designing Sustainable Supply Chains' project sponsored by a major retailer; and, a project identifying research methods for modelling energy and water demand funded by University of Manchester Research Institute.
 Through the University’s Researchers into Management programme (accredited by the Institute of Leadership & Management), Maria has developed skills in research project management, team leadership and strategic planning.
 Previously she completed her PhD within the Tyndall Centre.
 Her educational background is in Economics.